Do You Get Drug Tested After a Car Accident?

 Suppose you believe your Fourth Amendment rights were violated after a car accident.
 In that case, the civil rights attorneys at Morgan and Morgan can work to hold the police officers responsible accountable.
 Victims of civil rights abuses deserve to be compensated.

-Whether you've been injured in an accident where the other driver was under the influence of drugs, or you've had your civil rights violated from an unlawful arrest, Morgan, and Morgan can help make it right.
-Legal representatives on the other party's side may have extensive resources to fight you in your pursuit of justice.
-It would be best if you had a powerful law firm on your side, too.
-We deliver for our clients on all fronts.
-You'll have expert legal advice and representation, plus all the resources you could need to aid in your case.
+Whether you’ve been injured in an accident where the other driver was under the influence of drugs or you’ve had your civil rights violated from an unlawful arrest, Morgan & Morgan is here to help make it right.
+Legal representatives on the other party’s side may have extensive resources to challenge your pursuit of justice.
+You deserve an experienced law firm on your side, too.
+We deliver for our clients on all fronts, providing expert legal advice and representation, along with the resources needed to support your case.

 There's no upfront financial commitment.
 We only collect when we successfully resolve your case.
 Contact us today for a free case evaluation.
 Our goal is to bring the power back to the people.